 The IIAG allows users to benchmark governance performance across various dimensions at national, regional and continental level.
 For every year and every country, annual results are available from 2000, enabling the analysis of trends over time and space.

 All of the underlying data used in the construction of the IIAG are freely available and transparently published alongside a comprehensive methodology.
-The data can be explored on our Data Portal or by downloading the data and insights.

 What is the added value of the IIAG?